-Step 3: Place your meat (or bread, or onions, or tofu) on the grill and leave it until your food tells you it’s ready.
-Huh?
-Yup, food will release from the grill naturally.
-Meats release collagen, fruits and veggies juices, and subsequently, once those sear marks have done their job and sealed in the juices, your food will be almost ready for the tragically hip, often forgotten B side after one more small step.
-A baby step, really.
-If you aren’t sure, you can sneak a peek by tipping your spatula under one corner and testing whether whatever you are grilling will come up without clinging to the grill grates.
+Place your meat or vegetables, on the grill.
+Let them sear.
+When they release from the grill naturally, you are ready for the next step.
+If you aren’t sure, you can sneak a peek by tipping your spatula under one corner.
+Test whether you food will release without clinging to the grill grates.
 If there is a tug, it isn’t ready.

-Step 3.25: Turn your bread/onions/tofu/or fat ribeye a one quarter turn (or 45 degrees) and let sear for a few minutes.
-Turn your meat using the center of the steak as the axis point.
-That way your cross hatch lines will, well, line up.
-This step won’t be as long as your first sear marks because your food is already hot and partially seared.
-If unsure, you can once again cheat by peeking under one corner with your spatula to see if your cross hatch marks are solid.
-Then you can flip.
+Turn your meat or vegetables one quarter turn, or 45 degrees.
+Use the center of the meat or vegetable as the axis point.
+This will help your cross hatch align.
+Let sear for a few minutes.
+This step won’t be as long as your first, because your food is already hot and partially seared.
+If unsure again, you can check under one corner with your spatula to see if your cross hatch marks are solid.
+Then flip.